king-tri-ton/github_trending_archive/readme.md

 ## Future Plans

-1. **Trend Analysis with AI:**
-   I plan to integrate with the OpenAI API for analyzing and providing additional insights on trends.
+1. **Trend Analysis with AI:** Integration with OpenAI API for trend analysis and providing additional insights.

-2. **Installer with Configuration Wizard:**
-   I plan to create an installer with a graphical configuration tool to allow users to select programming languages and adjust other settings without editing files manually.
+2. **Installer with Configuration Wizard:** Creating an installer with a graphical configuration tool for selecting programming languages and setting other parameters without manually editing files.

 ## License

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

-## Author's Note
+## Author’s Note

-I came across an interesting project called [GitHub Trending Archive](https://github.com/frodeaa/github_trending_archive) but couldn't get it running on my Windows.
+I came across an interesting project called [GitHub Trending Archive](https://github.com/frodeaa/github_trending_archive) but couldn't get it running on Windows.
 I liked the project’s website ([archive](https://archive.faabli.com/)), and after some thought, I decided to create a similar project entirely in Python.
 I think it turned out great.
 Thanks to [@frodeaa](https://github.com/frodeaa) for the inspiration!

-## Contacts
+## Contact

-If you have any questions or suggestions, feel free to contact me via [telegram](https://t.me/king_triton).
+If you have any questions or suggestions, feel free to reach out to me via [telegram](https://t.me/king_triton).